alyamiMohd/setEnv/README.md

 ![image](https://user-images.githubusercontent.com/130024303/230506835-f78dd37a-7703-4816-90e5-32a71629dada.png)
 <br>
-So it took a huge part of my time daily, and after making the project, that's how it went a quick video showing my preferred organiazation of my apps: https://youtu.be/3UBTzMYZMVY
+So it took a huge part of my time daily, and after making the project, that's how it went , so here's a quick video showing my preferred organiazation of my apps using my project: https://youtu.be/3UBTzMYZMVY